 Known For : Louisa point | Panorama Point | Charlotte lake

-When you think of a weekend monsoon getaway, the first thing you think about is quiet and calm.
+When you think of a weekend place to visit near Mumbai in monsoons, the first thing you think about is quiet and calm.
 Then what better than Matheran, which has a rule of no vehicles allowed within the town!
 Just the journey to Matheran is exciting, a train ride in a heritage railway and travel around the town on horseback or hand-pulled rickshaws.
 The hills themselves have much to offer as the clouds practically descend over it in the monsoon and with an adjoining valley, it has over 30 lookout points, the beautiful Charlotte Lake and the ancient Pisarnath Mahadev Temple.

 Distance From Mumbai: 42.5 km